Spectrum Energy Research Corp

 Spectrum Energy Reactor

-• Active shielding replaces passive containment
+• Active shielding replaces passive containment — each layer converts a specific band

-• Existing reactor sites: retrofit candidate
+• Existing reactor sites are retrofit candidates

 The Product